rq/rq/docs/docs/index.md

 * `job_id` allows you to manually specify this job's `job_id`
 * `at_front` will place the job at the *front* of the queue, instead of the back
+* `description` to add additional description to enqueued jobs.
-* `kwargs` and `args` lets you bypass the auto-pop of these arguments, ie: specify a `timeout` argument for the underlying job function.
+* `kwargs` and `args` lets you bypass the auto-pop of these arguments, ie: specify a `description` argument for the underlying job function.

 In the last case, it may be advantageous to instead use the explicit version of `.enqueue()`, `.enqueue_call()`: